-The first step towards admission into the Teacher Education program for the Master of Arts in Teaching (MAT) degree is to apply online to the School of Graduate Studies.
+The first step towards admission into the Master of Arts in Teaching (MAT) program is applying to the School of Graduate Studies.

 Please remember to check deadlines with the School of Graduate Studies and apply for the correct term.